 Wow.
 What a day!!
 The first day of shooting the Sydney to the Max pilot was a big day for me.
 It was so exciting.
 Prior to the role of Max, I had only done small roles and so I didn’t really know exactly what to expect.
 That first day was magical.
 I remember it well.
 I instantly loved being Young Max in front of the camera.
 The feeling was undeniable, I loved my job!!

-How have you found your time working on a Disney Channel production?
+How are you finding your time working on a Disney Channel show?

 Disney Channel is an amazing organisation.
 They truly treat their cast members like family and I am so grateful for my experience with them.
 As a child, it is great to work with other children every day and I think the network really does a great job of fostering a family type atmosphere.
 It is also great to get together with other Disney cast members from other shows.
 Everyone is really supportive of one another.

 You voiced the role of Charlie in Disney Junior’s Puppy Dog Pals, how was the experience?

 Having the opportunity to voice Charlie for Disney Junior’s Puppy Dog Pals was a milestone for me.
 It was my first voiceover role and it was so much fun to create a voice for a character that was an animal.
 I hope to voice more animated characters in the future.

 Which other Disney Channel shows do you enjoy watching?

 I love them all!
 I grew up watching Disney.
 Some of my favourites from the past include Jessie and Good Luck Charlie.
 Currently, I am watching all the shows whenever I have time and I can’t wait for the premiere of Just Roll With It.
 It looks so fun and interesting.

 Can you tell us about your episode of *Loosely Exactly Nicole?